French Revolutionary Wars: 1800

 Melas promptly entered into negotiations, which led to the Austrians evacuating Northern Italy west of the Ticino and suspending military operations in Italy.
 Napoleon returned to Paris after the victory, leaving Brune to consolidate in Italy and begin a march toward Austria.

 In the German theater, the armies of France and Austria faced each other across the Rhine at the beginning of 1800.
 Feldzeugmeister Pál Kray led approximately 120,000 troops.
-In addition to his Austrian regulars, his force included 12,000 men from the Electorate of Bavaria, 6,000 troops from the Duchy of Württemberg, 5,000 soldiers of low quality from the Archbishopric of Mainz, and 7,000 militiamen from the County of Tyrol.
-Of these, 25,000 men were deployed east of Lake Constance (Bodensee) to protect the Vorarlberg.
+In addition to his Austrian regulars, his force included 12,000 men from the Electorate of Bavaria, 6,000 troops from the Duchy of Württemberg, 5,000 soldiers of low quality from the Electorate of Mainz, and 7,000 militiamen from the County of Tyrol.
+Of these, 25,000 men were deployed east of Lake Constance to protect the Vorarlberg.
 Kray posted his main body of 95,000 soldiers in the L-shaped angle where the Rhine changes direction from a westward flow along the northern border of Switzerland to a northward flow along the eastern border of France.
 Unwisely, Kray set up his main magazine at Stockach, near the northwestern end of Lake Constance, only a day's march from French-held Switzerland.

-General of Division Jean Victor Marie Moreau commanded a modestly-equipped army of 137,000 French troops.
+General of Division Jean Victor Marie Moreau commanded a modestly equipped army of 137,000 French troops.
 Of these, 108,000 troops were available for field operations while the other 29,000 watched the Swiss border and held the Rhine fortresses.
 First Consul Napoleon Bonaparte offered a plan of operations based on outflanking the Austrians by a push from Switzerland, but Moreau declined to follow it.
 Rather, Moreau planned to cross the Rhine near Basel where the river swung to the north.
 A French column would distract Kray from Moreau's true intentions by crossing the Rhine from the west.
 Bonaparte wanted Claude Lecourbe's corps to be detached to Italy after the initial battles, but Moreau had other plans.
-Through a series of complicated maneuvers in which he flanked, double flanked, and reflanked Kray's army, Moreau's army lay on the eastern slope of the Black Forest, while portions of Kray's army was still guarded the passes on the other side.
-On 3 May 1800 Moreau and Kray fought battles at Engen and Stockach.
+Through a series of complicated maneuvers in which he flanked, double flanked, and reflanked Kray's army, Moreau's army lay on the eastern slope of the Black Forest, while portions of Kray's army was still guarding the passes on the other side.
+On 3 May 1800 Moreau and Kray fought the Battles of Engen and Stockach.
 The fighting near Engen resulted in a stalemate with heavy losses on both sides.
-However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders under Joseph, Prince of Lorraine-Vaudemont.
+However, while the two main armies were engaged at Engen, Claude Lecourbe captured Stockach from its Austrian defenders under Joseph Louis, Prince of Lorraine-Vaudémont.
 The loss of this main supply base at Stockach compelled Kray to order a retreat to Meßkirch, where they enjoyed a more favourable defensive position.
 However, it also meant that any retreat by Kray into Austria via Switzerland and the Vorarlberg was cut off.